 This short-lived perennial belongs in the legume family and can be found growing in the wild all over North America, Europe, Australia and northern Africa.
 The three oval-shaped leaflets and the pink or purple flower heads are identifying characteristics of the red clover.

-Because the red clover can be invasive, most people consider it to be a weed- one that should be pulled out.
-However, the red clover is actually an important part of our environment and there are so many uses for them.
+Because the red clover can be invasive, most people consider it to be a weed—one that should be pulled out.
+However, the red clover is actually an important part of our ecosystem with many uses.
 So before you start killing them, consider what the red clover can do for you and the environment.
 Here is a list of things red clover could be used for:

 - Red clover can be used as a cover crop or ground cover in garden beds; it provides nitrogen to the soil, helping other plants to grow and thrive.